Speaking Your Customers’ Language – A Guide To Client Interaction

 Simple gestures of appreciation are incredibly effective when it comes to turning first-time customers into long-term clients, and long-term clients into evangelists for your brand.
 Include this sense of appreciation in all of your customer conversations—and make sure it’s genuine and backed up by your behaviors—and your customers will find more to appreciate about you and plenty of ways to show it.

-This doesn’t just mean giving a simple, “thank you” at the end of a conversation.
-Showing real appreciation means acknowledging the value they bring you, with specificity and earnestness.
-Make your customers feel like part of the team, and they’ll stick by your side.
+This doesn’t just mean giving a simple “thank you” at the end of a conversation.
+There are plenty of ways to show real appreciation while acknowledging the value they bring you with specificity and earnestness.
+Make your customers feel like part of your community, and they’ll stick by your side.